beviu/m2-internship/spec.typ

 them.
 It's also used to implement a similar checkpoint and restore functionality on QEMU (a virtual machine manager) when using KVM.

-userfaultfd was also used in _ExtMem_@extmem to modify the policy used for virtual page allocations and page reclamation, as well as the swap backend.
+userfaultfd was also used in _ExtMem_@jalalian24 to modify the policy used for virtual page allocations and page reclamation, as well as the swap backend.
 It showed that it could be possible to increase an application's performance by tuning the memory management policies and swap backend to the application.